hgamboa/nova-adv-inst/LP3-rpi.md

-# Lab 4 - Connecting to the Raspberry Pi
+# Lab 3 - Presential - Connecting to the Raspberry Pi

 ## Pre Lab requirments